OnrampLab/laravel-security-model/README.md

 ## Usage

+### Configuration

 1. Set up credentials for key provider you want to use for encryption
+2. Generate a encryption key

+    ```bash
+    php artisan security-model:generate-key
+    ```

-2. Use the `OnrampLab\SecurityModel\Concerns\Securable` trait in model
+3. Use the `Securable` trait in a model
-4. Implement the `OnrampLab\SecurityModel\Contracts\Securable` in model
+4. Implement the `Securable` interface in a model
-3. Set up `$encryptable` array attribute in model to define which fields needed to be encrypted
+5. Set up `$encryptable` array attribute in a model to define which fields needed to be encrypted

 ```php
 use Illuminate\Database\Eloquent\Model;